tynave/PriconneReTL-Installer/README.md

 All the operations processed are always logged into the *ReTLInstaller.log* file, which resides in the application's folder.
 If the file is not present, it gets created.
 If the file is already present, it's content is purges/reset on every run.

+If you have issues with any operation, like getting a "This operation requires elevation" error, try running the PriconneReTL-Installer in administrator mode.

 ## <img src="PriconneReTLInstaller/Resources/Item_Jewel_Art.ico"> Updating from version before 1.4.0
 Up till version 1.3.0 the application assembly / executable was not strong named / signed, which makes it unable to pertain saved user settings through different versions.
 This was an oversight when designing the application, but has been fixed in 1.4.0.